Accused inside trader, freed from prison, seeks to void conviction

-NEW YORK (Reuters) - A former trader and lawyer who spent 20 months in prison after turning down an offer of probation has asked a federal judge to throw out his conviction for insider trading, joining others to cite a recent U.S. court decision narrowing the definition of that offense.
+NEW YORK, March 12 (Reuters) - A former trader and lawyer who spent 20 months in prison after turning down an offer of probation has asked a federal judge to throw out his conviction for insider trading, joining others to cite a recent U.S. court decision narrowing the definition of that offense.

 Michael Kimelman, 44, in a Thursday court filing called himself the victim of a “clear and fundamental miscarriage of justice,” and said he is “actually innocent” of the charges for which he was convicted in June 2011, in a trial before U.S. District Judge Richard Sullivan in Manhattan.